the-lazy-learner/chat-app/README.md

 # chat-app
-An open source chat application made with Solid JS and Supabase
+An open source chat application made with Solid JS and Supabase.